An Dương Vương: Legacy

-Vietnamese historians typically view the main events of this era as having roots in historical fact.
-However interpretation and reconciliation of the history of the period has been set in, and sometimes against, the history of Soviet interpretation of history.
+Vietnamese historians typically view the main events of the era as having roots in historical fact.
+However concordance of the history with Soviet doctrine of history was incomplete in the 1950s.
 The capital of King An Dương, Cổ Loa, was the first political center of the Vietnamese civilization pre-Sinitic era.
 The site consists of two outer sets of ramparts and a citadel on the inside, of rectangular shape.
 The moats consist of a series of streams, including the Hoang Giang River and a network of lakes that provided Cổ Loa with protection and navigation.
 Kim estimated the population of Cổ Loa possibly ranged from 5,000 to around 10,000 inhabitants.